scraggo/bookmarks-markdown-utils/README.md

 - pyperclip
 - pytest (for running tests)

-All files are run from the project root in the command line (terminal.app, iterm.app, etc.)
+Below are descriptions of each folder with relevant scripts and instructions for running the scripts.
+The instructions assume you are in the project root in your command line app of choice (terminal.app, iterm.app, etc.).

 # chrome-to-markdown